 - Great Dane

-If you think your dog is exhibiting any signs of Demodex or Sarcoptes, get a diagnosis from your veterinarian and begin treatment.
+If you think your dog is exhibiting any signs of demodectic or sarcoptic mange, get a diagnosis from your vet and begin treatment.

 - Brooks, Wendy, DVM, DABVP.
 “Demodectic Mange in Dogs.”
 Veterinary Partner.
 Aug.
 16, 2018. https://veterinarypartner.vin.com/default.aspx?pid=19239&id=4951505.

 - Brooks, Wendy, DVM, DABVP.
 “Sarcoptic Mange (Scabies) in Dogs.”
 Veterinary Partner.
 June 6, 2017. https://veterinarypartner.vin.com/default.aspx?pid=19239&id=4951492.

 - Burgess.
 “Sarcoptes Scabiei and Scabies.”
 Advances in Parasitology, 33: 273–292.

 A photo that went viral on social media sent many people into panic mode.
 Here’s what you need to know.
 See the article